 CASE I: For instance, if the task is to find a valid email address, you can find it using the below query:

-CASE II: Form the above example, if the task is to perform a full match, you can use caret (^) and dollar ($) symbols at the beginning and end of the string as shown in the below query:
+CASE II: From the above example, if the task is to perform a full match, you can use caret (^) and dollar ($) symbols at the beginning and end of the string as shown in the below query:

 2) RegexP_EXTRACT